SL1dee36/QuickTranslate/README.md

 ## Usage

 1. The application will start in your system tray.
-2.  **Configure settings:** Right-click the tray icon and select "Настройки".
+2.  **Configure settings:** Right-click the tray icon and select "Settings".
     *   Set the source and destination languages.
     *   Set the desired window width and height.
     *   Set the hotkey for translation.
-Click on the `Сочетание клавиш` field and press your desired keyboard shortcut.
+Click on the `Hotkey` field and press your desired keyboard shortcut.
 3.  **Translate text:**
     *   Select the text in any application.
     *   Press the assigned hotkey (default: `ctrl+b`).
     *   The translation will appear in a small window near your mouse cursor.
 4.  **Copy the translation:** Click on the translated text to copy it to your clipboard and close the translation window.
 5.  **Hide window:** Press ESC to close translation window.
-6.  **Exit the app:** Right-click the tray icon and select "Выход".
+6.  **Exit the app:** Right-click the tray icon and select "Exit".

 ## Configuration